Glaciologist Martin Siegert on the history of glacial theory, lake Vostok research and what ice tells us about the Earth’s climate in the past

-The evidence of former glaciers in Europe and in North America is evident for everybody to see.
-You don’t need to go very far to see valleys formed by the action of ice where there no longer is any ice.
+The evidence of former glaciers in Europe and North America is evident for everybody to see.
+You don’t need to go very far to see valleys formed by the action of ice where there is no longer any ice.
 Glacial theory was established as an idea: the idea that the world once had a lot more ice in it: an ice age.
-This idea by the end of the 19th century was pretty well accepted that the Earth had experienced an ice age in the past.
-But we wanted to understand, what caused the ice age?
+By the end of the 19th century, it was pretty well accepted that the Earth had experienced an ice age in the past.
+But we wanted to understand what caused the ice age.

-A Serbian mathematician Milutin Milankovitch in the middle of the 20th century picked up the idea and added some refinements to it.
-Again, everyone thought this is a pretty good idea: it explains glacial theory and all to do with the way the Earth orbits around the Sun, the amount of sunlight that we would get from the Sun as a consequence of those orbits.
+A Serbian mathematician, Milutin Milankovitch, in the middle of the 20th century, picked up the idea and added some refinements to it.
+Again, everyone thought this was a pretty good idea: it explains the glacial theory and all to do with the way the Earth orbits around the Sun and the amount of sunlight that we would get from the Sun as a consequence of those orbits.
 Unfortunately, he died with no one believing his theory either.

-It took to the late 1960s and the ice core at Vostok station to make both theories that come previously accepted.
+It took until the late 1960s and the ice core at Vostok station to make both theories that were previously accepted.
 The ice in Antarctica is a time machine.
-Snow falls on the surface of the Antarctica, and that’s all fine and people understand that.
-So when you have a snowball, it’s pretty light, it’s got a lot of air in it.
-Though in the middle of Antarctic, at the very middle where Vostok station is, there’s very little sideways flow of ice.
+Snow falls on the surface of Antarctica, and that’s all fine, and people understand that.
+So when you have a snowball, it’s pretty light; it’s got a lot of air in it.
+However, in the middle of the Antarctic, at the very middle where Vostok station is, there’s very little sideways flow of ice.
 Most of the flow is downwards due to the burial of snow by subsequent snowfall.

 So as that snow gets buried deeper and deeper into the ice, at a certain stage about 70 years after it was once deposited as snow, the air within the snow gets cut off from the atmosphere above.
 That snow turns into ice but the air in it retains as bubbles within the ice, and it gets deeper and deeper and deeper.

 The ice beneath Vostok station is 3,700 meters thick, and the ice at the bottom of that was deposited 450,000 years ago.
-So if you have an ice core and you drill down all the way to the bottom of the ice at Vostok station, you pull it back up and you sample the air within it, you actually sample the actual air that existed all that time ago and every year in between.
-We have a continuous direct measurement of the Earth’s atmosphere and its constituents, the composition for the last 450,000 years.
+So if you have an ice core and you drill down all the way to the bottom of the ice at Vostok station, you pull it back up, and you sample the air within it, you actually sample the actual air that existed all that time ago and every year in between.
+We have a continuous, direct measurement of the Earth’s atmosphere and its constituents, the composition for the last 450,000 years.
 It’s a remarkable thing.
-And when you look at the way that the Earth’s atmosphere changes, and there were various ways we can reconstruct temperature from that, you see the types of change are exactly what James Kroll and Milutin Milankovitch have proposed.
+And when you look at the way that the Earth’s atmosphere changes and there were various ways we could reconstruct temperature from that, you see the types of change are exactly what James Kroll and Milutin Milankovitch have proposed.
 It’s too much to be a coincidence.
-So all of a sudden the idea of orbital variations around the Earth causing ice ages was accepted again.
+So, all of a sudden, the idea of orbital variations around the Earth causing ice ages was accepted again.

 So carbon dioxide is a big driver: where it’s low, you have less greenhouse gas, colder temperatures, ice ages, and when it’s high, like 280 ppm, it’s warmer temperatures and interglacial conditions.
-Ice ages are pasted by the orbital variations around the Sun but they’re driven by the carbon dioxide content.
-That’s what we’ve learned from the Vostok ice core and that’s what we’ve learned about ice ages.
+Ice ages are passed by the orbital variations around the Sun, but they’re driven by the carbon dioxide content.
+That’s what we’ve learned from the Vostok ice core, and that’s what we’ve learned about ice ages.

 This is why we have to worry about carbon dioxide in the atmosphere and global warming because if we do nothing about it, that’s where we’re headed: we’re headed to global temperatures 3 or 4 degrees higher than they are now and sea levels over 10 meters higher than they are now.
 It might take a while to get there but that’s the destination.

-So ice cores tell us about the long-term history of our climate from ice ages to between ice ages but they also tell us about more short-term variations as well.
-In particular, Greenland has also very big ice sheets, and it’s three or four kilometres thick in places.
+Ice cores tell us about the long-term history of our climate from ice ages to between ice ages, but they also tell us about more short-term variations as well.
+In particular, Greenland also has very big ice sheets, and it’s three or four kilometres thick in places.

 And what the Greenland ice cores tell us is that at some times in the last 10-20 thousand years ago Earth’s climate changed by plus or minus 5°С over course of just a few decades.

-The reason for that is because water coming off the melting ice sheets in North America during deglaciation was interrupting the heat transfer in the North Atlantic, the thermohaline circulation.
-The world’s oceans flow in an interconnected way is driven by salinity, salt changes in the North Atlantic, and if you put fresh water into the North Atlantic, you stop that flow of heat.
+The reason for that is that water coming off the melting ice sheets in North America during deglaciation was interrupting the heat transfer in the North Atlantic, the thermohaline circulation.
+The world’s oceans flow in an interconnected way is driven by salinity salt changes in the North Atlantic, and if you put fresh water into the North Atlantic, you stop that flow of heat.
 And if you stop the flow of heat, then Great Britain and other parts of Northwest Europe suddenly become much much colder.
 That’s what the ice cores in Greenland have demonstrated.
-The Earth’s temperature around northwest Europe change from plus or minus 5°С over just a few decades tells us that when you melt the ice, if that meltwater goes into the North Atlantic, we can change the local climate significantly.
+The Earth’s temperature around northwest Europe changes from plus or minus 5°С over just a few decades.
+This tells us that when you melt the ice if that meltwater goes into the North Atlantic, we can change the local climate significantly.

 So sea level is going to go up, and it’s likely sea level will go up by half a meter in this century irrespective of what we do.
 The challenge for society is to stop the level of sea going up by more than that.